Suraj151/pdi-framework/README.md

 #endif
 ```

+When it binds 443, the secure `begin()` also stands up a bare TCP listener on 80 whose only job is to answer each request with a redirect to the `https://` URL, so the plain port is never left dark for a browser that omits the scheme.
 Nothing else in the subsystem is conditional on TLS.
 The per-tick `handle_clients()` is a single call into the port; all the work happens inside the route lambdas.

 ### 8.3 Routes